inesjpedro/image-classification-labeling-tool/readme.md

 # Image Classification Labeling Tool

-This tool is useful for preparing an image dataset for a classification task - it can speed up the labeling process.
+The image classification tool we present here is useful for preparing an image dataset for a classification task - it can speed up the labeling process.
 It shows all images in a folder and according to the key that the user presses, it copies or moves the image to another folder.
-In the end, all images will be separated in folders by classes.
+In the end, all images will be separated into folders by classes.

-**Note:** this tool does not support multi-classes.
+**Note:** This tool does not support multi-classes.

 ### Usage